eradiate/eradiate/docs/rst/developer_guide/factory_guide.rst

 - dictionary contents which will be passed to the target class's ``from_dict()`` class method.

-In addition, factories implement a :meth:`~eradiate.util.factory.BaseFactory.convert` class method which can be used as a converter in an ``attrs`` initialisation sequence.
-When passed an object, :meth:`~eradiate.util.factory.BaseFactory.convert` forwards it to :meth:`~eradiate.util.factory.BaseFactory.create` if it is a dictionary, and otherwise returns the passed object without doing anything.
+In addition, factories implement a :meth:`~eradiate._factory.BaseFactory.convert` class method which can be used as a converter in an ``attrs`` initialisation sequence.
+When passed an object, :meth:`~eradiate._factory.BaseFactory.convert` forwards it to :meth:`~eradiate._factory.BaseFactory.create` if it is a dictionary, and otherwise returns the passed object without doing anything.
 When used as an ``attrs`` converter, this allows the user to initialise an attribute by passing a dictionary interpreted by a factory instead of an object of the requested.
-This enables the implementation of runtime instantiation and configuration of classes from nested dictionaries, by reading them `e.g.` from YAML or JSON fragments.
+This enables the implementation of runtime instantiation and configuration of classes from nested dictionaries, by reading them *e.g.* from YAML or JSON fragments.

 .. admonition:: Example